bytewizer/microserver/README.md

 -------------------------------------------

-This project contains the following simple example (see 'example' folder) project demonstrating how to implement a basic server with all modules enabled.
+This project contains the following simple example (see 'example' folder) project demonstrating how to implement a basic server with all modules loaded.
+Modules can be enabled or disabled.

 Start a new emulator console application, install MicroServer Service Manager package and create a Program.cs file with the following source code:

+# Using Service Manager to Manage Protocols
 ```csharp
 using System;